 From a Business Coach perspective, let me tell you what I expect from my clients.
 I like to work with people:

-- Who are exited about the things to come
+- Who is excited about the things to come

-- Who take entrepreneurship seriously and know that this is what they are going to do
+- Who take entrepreneurship seriously and know that this is what she is going to do

-- Who know why they’re starting or running a business besides making money
+- Who knows why she is starting or running a business besides making money

-- Who are committed to go the extra mile to make it happen
+- Who is committed to going the extra mile to make it happen

 That leaves us with one question.